Inflammation and Red Light Therapy

 The five classic signs of inflammation are heat, redness, swelling, pain, and loss of function.
 Pain is caused by chemicals like bradykinin & histamine that your body releases to stimulate your nerve endings as a warning of danger.
-There is also clinical evidence for links between depression and inflammation, both for depression-triggering inflammation and for inflammation leading to depression.
+Clinical evidence also shows that inflammation can cause depression, and vice-versa, depression can cause inflammation.

 Acute or Chronic Inflammation?

 Not all inflammation is a bad thing for your health.
-Acute inflammation happens to help our body recover from a specific problem.
-In a healthy response to stress or injury, inflammation sets in within a few hours and works to clear the damaged tissue and start the repair process.
+Acute inflammation can help our body recover from a specific problem.
+In a normal response to stress or injury, inflammation sets in within a few hours and works to clear the damaged tissue and start the repair process.
 Once the injury or strain is healed, the inflammation fades away.

-In cases of chronic inflammation, the body is out of balance and operating inefficiently over a longer period of time.
-Chronic inflammation is often caused by frequent and persistent acute inflammation, as well as by viral infections, autoimmune reactions, recurrent tissue damage, and foreign bodies that aren’t removed.
+Chronic inflammation, on the other hand, is often caused by frequent and persistent acute inflammation, as well as by viral infections, autoimmune reactions, recurrent tissue damage, and foreign bodies that aren’t removed.
 Chronic inflammation can be very painful and lead to other conditions, like arthritis, lackluster skin, poor gut health, and even increased risk for some cancers.
 Chronic inflammation is incredibly common and may be the basis for other diseases like stroke, heart disorders, diabetes, and cancers resulting in over half of all human deaths.

 Current Inflammation Treatments, Risks, & Side Effects

 Inflammation is often treated with NSAIDs, or nonsteroidal anti-inflammatory drugs.
 These include supposed lower-risk, over-the-counter varieties like aspirin and ibuprofen that can treat symptoms of acute pain.
-To treat more serious chronic inflammation, people often take prescription NSAIDs, but these have shown numerous risks for people over age 60 and kidney risks for the general population [5,6,7]
+To treat more serious chronic inflammation, people often take prescription NSAIDs, but these have shown numerous risks for people over age 60 and kidney risks for the general population.
+[7,8,9]

 However, these established inflammation treatments generally only address the symptoms of inflammation, like pain and swelling, not the root causes, like cellular function, tissue repair and biological imbalance.

-Given how common inflammatory conditions are, and how limited these treatments are, it’s not surprising that many people are looking beyond NSAIDs and pharmaceuticals for solutions to chronic inflammation and pain.
+Given how common inflammatory conditions are, and the limitation of existing treatments, it’s not surprising that many people are looking beyond NSAIDs and pharmaceuticals for solutions to chronic inflammation and pain.
 Lifestyle factors (diet, exercise, sleep quality) play a major role in keeping the body in proper balance, so acute inflammation doesn’t become chronic.
-Healthy light intake is also important, so cells can repair, regenerate, and make energy efficiently.
+Healthy light exposure is also important, so cells can repair, regenerate, and make energy efficiently.
 In the next section, we’ll look at how light, and specifically red light therapy treatments, can help support the cellular response to inflammation and pain.

 What is Red Light Therapy?
 Red light therapy, also known as photobiomodulation (PBM) or low level laser therapy (LLLT), is a simple, non-invasive treatment that delivers wavelengths of red and near infrared (NIR) light to the skin and cells.
 The term “red light therapy” refers to treatments from light-emitting diodes (LEDs) that deliver specific wavelengths of red and NIR light to the skin and cells.
 You can learn more about the basics of red light therapy here.